-As of autumn quarter 2023, 7,207 students live in universityprovided undergraduate housing, and 6,930 students live in university-provided graduate housing.
+As of autumn guarter 2024, 7,108 students live in universityprovided undergraduate housing, and 7,095 students live in university-provided graduate housing.
 Housing is guaranteed for entering undergraduate first-year students for four years.
 About 97 percent of all eligible undergraduates live in campus housing.
 The undergraduate housing system includes 80 diverse facilities.
 The university offers on-campus houses for Greek-letter organizations.
-About 72 percent of graduate students eligible for housing live in university-provided housing designed for single students, couples and families with children.
-New graduate students are guaranteed housing their first year at Stanford when they apply by the spring deadline. rde.stanford.edu/studenthousing
+For 2024-25, the housing selection process for undergraduates was enhanced, and students enjoyed increased agency by being able to select assignments outside of their first-year neighborhoods.
+About 72 percent of graduate students eligible for housing live in universityprovided housing designed for single students, couples and families with children.
+New graduate students are guaranteed housing their first year at Stanford when they apply by the spring deadline. rde.stanford.edu